 A distraught client reaches out to an attorney.
 The client has just received a letter from the IRS regarding back taxes from a life settlement transaction completed two years prior.

 The attorney learns that this individual also has a terminal illness.
-Without consulting a CPA or an advisor, the client sold their policy to a direct buyer for much less than they would have received with an advisor and broker involved to create a competitive bidding environment, which ensures the highest offer to the policy owner.
+Without consulting a CPA or an advisor, the client sold their life insurance policy to a direct buyer for much less than they would have received with an advisor and broker involved to create a competitive bidding environment, which ensures the highest offer to the policy owner.
 If the client had sought advice from a financial specialist, this unfortunate situation and ensuing complications could have been prevented.

 Why policy owners need independent representation for life settlement transactions